You’ve worked too hard to build wealth to watch it disappear. You want to preserve it for generations, but without spoiling your heirs.

 The Family Constitution

 This document defines your family’s mission, values, and decision-making guidelines.
+It clarifies what your wealth is for, how decisions are made, and how disagreements are resolved.
 It becomes the north star for future generations.
-It clarifies what your wealth is for, how decisions are made, and how disagreements are resolved.
 This prevents confusion and protects unity, even when leadership transitions over time.

 The Family Retreat